tardisx/sunwait/README.md

 ## Install

-You'll need the DateTime::Event::Sunrise module, on debian based systems the package will be called libdatetime-event-sunrise-perl.
+You'll need the `DateTime::Event::Sunrise` module, on debian based systems the package will be called `libdatetime-event-sunrise-perl`.

 Copy the sunwait script to somewhere on your path.